Kopano-dev/core-tools/kopano-cleanup/readme.md

                                      into this folder
-  --junk                             Run cleanup script for the junk folder --force                            Force items without date to be removed --days=DAYS                        Delete older then x days --verbose                          Verbose mode --dry-run                          Run script in dry mode
+  --junk                             Run cleanup script for the junk folder --force                            Force items without date to be removed --all                              Run over all folders --recursive                        Run over the subfolders (Only works if -f
+                                     is being used)
+  --days=DAYS                        Delete older then x days --verbose                          Verbose mode --dry-run                          Run script in dry mode